dtarellano/VueJS-MonsterBattle/README.md

 # vue-battle

 > A Vue.js project.
-This is a exercise built to put all the tings I have learned with VueJS so far.
-The HTML and CSS was pre built by Instructor.
-All the Javascript will be written by me.
+This is a exercise built to put all the things I have learned with VueJS so far.
+The HTML and CSS were pre built by the Instructor.
+All the Javascript was written by me.

 ## Build Setup